 DONATION DROP OFF

-When donating, please include a slip of paper with your name and total number of donated items.
+When donating, please wash all items prior to dropping off, and include a slip of paper with your name and total number of donated items.

 Guidelines for Hand Knit Donations: